 Thursday, July 15, 2010

-I dig that truth and belief have nothing to do with each other and yet create each other; I dig that the human ego is extraordinarily narrow-minded when it comes to consensual reality and maybe for good reason.
-Few of us want to connect the dots that lead us to the unpleasant possible truths such as the possibility that our difference from other life on earth is the result of some long ago aline's DNA dabbling, especially since it's hard to prove it in any 'scientific' manner.
-It's scary to think about, so we scoff, also we don't want to be considered 'nuts.'
-That's the thing.
-Those who know the evil horrible truth can't help but go nuts.
-But hey, we need the info, we just need it to be told to us in fiction.
+I dig that truth and belief have nothing to do with each other and yet create each other.
+I dig that the human ego is extraordinarily narrow-minded when it comes to consensual reality and maybe for good reason.
+Few of us want to connect the dots that lead us to the unpleasant possible truths such as the possibility that our difference from other life on earth is the result of some long-dead biotechnically advanced alien's dabbling, especially since it's hard to prove it in any 'scientific' manner and it's scary to think about.
+We scoff but it's partly that we don't want to be considered 'nuts.'
+But those who would hear the horrible truth can't help but go nuts, unless it's told to us as fiction.

 The idea that sensory impressions of alien contact is buried in our DNA connects with the theories held by scientists like Rick Strassman, who suggests alien abduction-hallucination experiences might actually be DNA code playbacks, which can arise naturally through neuron misfires or be triggered by DMT.
 The idea that the film's spaceships precede our known civilization enhances the "we are them" aspect.
 Dude, I'm totally tripping.
 The crystalline structures in the craft are totally storage for DNA, as intricate and powerful than human consciousness and the entirety of the internet all within just one crystal, here rendered in 'web'-ish sheet plastic that makes it look cheaper than the flimsiest carnival haunted house tableaux.